chucknology/TangoUnityADFbridge/README.md

 # TangoUnityADFbridge
-Android library for importing and exporting ADFs on Project Tango from Unity.
+Unitypackage for importing and exporting Project Tango Area Description Files.

 You can use this library until this functionality is included with the Project Tango Unity SDK.